vsrivastav-pm/mcpo_docker_use/README.md

 cd Mcpo-Docker

 # Copy sample files and edit them as you like.
-cp config.example.json config.json
-cp docker-compose.example.yml docker-compose.yml
+cp config.example.json config.json    #remember to update the apikey for the mcp if need cp docker-compose.example.yml docker-compose.yml  #remember to update the environment parameter

 # Create a container and wait for the servers to start.
 # It may take time if you have many servers enabled.